Joey Gallo Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in the league.
+- The pitching staff for the Yankees has a collective 9.6 K/9, the fifth-best in MLB.

-- The Yankees have a 3.16 team ERA that ranks second among all MLB pitching staffs.
+- The Yankees' 3.25 team ERA ranks third across all MLB pitching staffs.

-- Yankees pitchers combine to surrender the sixth-fewest home runs in baseball (20 total, 0.9 per game).
+- Yankees pitchers combine to give up 22 home runs (0.9 per game), the sixth-fewest in baseball.

-- Cortes makes the start for the Yankees, his fifth of the season.
-He is 3-0 with a 3.09 ERA and 22 strikeouts in 23 1/3 innings pitched.
+- German makes the start for the Yankees, his fifth of the season.
+He is 1-2 with a 4.50 ERA and 25 strikeouts in 20 2/3 innings pitched.

-- The lefty last appeared in relief on Friday, when he tossed 2/3 innings against the Toronto Blue Jays while giving up hits.
+- His last time out was on Friday against the Toronto Blue Jays, when the righty went six innings, surrendering four earned runs while allowing five hits.

+- In four games this season, the 30-year-old has a 4.50 ERA and 11.3 strikeouts per nine innings, while allowing a batting average of .189 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.